MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ---
-title: Type-ahead search in Adaptive Cards
+title: Dynamic search in Adaptive Cards
 author: Rajeshwari-v
-description: Describes static and dynamic type-ahead search with Input.ChoiceSet control in Adaptive Cards ms.topic: conceptual
+description: Describes dynamic search with Input.ChoiceSet control in Adaptive Cards ms.topic: conceptual
 localization_priority: Normal
 ms.author: surbhigupta
 ---

-# Type-ahead search in Adaptive Cards
+# Dynamic search in Adaptive Cards

 > [!NOTE]
 > Currently, this feature is available in [public developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

-Type-ahead search in Adaptive Cards enhances your search experience.
+Dynamic search in Adaptive Cards enhances your search experience.
 You can search and select data from data sets.
 You can use either static or dynamic search, the details are as follows:

 * Static search: Search and select within the specified values from the Adaptive Card payload.
 * Dynamic search: Search and select within data set loaded dynamically from the remote backend.